 ***For example, most restaurants don’t have English menus, luckily there are pictures… but that’s not the case with all of them.
 During our visit, we sat at a restaurant that had a menu only in Chinese with no pictures.
 A young guy, who spoke English, immediately came to our table and said: “I don’t work here but I assume you don’t read Chinese so I’d be happy to translate and help you order.”
 Amazing!!!

 FACT: If you do GO to Datong, you would be HAPPY you took that trip!

-***Truth be told, there are many amazing places to visit such as the incredible Hanging Monastery in the sacred Hengshan Mountain… To make it easier, here are the Top 10 Places to Visit in Datong.
+***Truth be told, there are many amazing places to visit such as the incredible Hanging Monastery in the sacred Hengshan Mountain… To make it easier, here are guided TOURS to Datong to pick from.